Work Plan

 Vision for IFS

-The IFS’ influential position on the global stage and the capacity of the section to facilitate international collaboration can be leveraged to amplify voices of less visible regions, communities, and demographics within the fisheries sector.
-An important challenge in fisheries today is to understand the contributions and unique challenges faced by women (both as participants in the fishing industry and as researchers), and to integrate this information into research and development.
-International frameworks such as the United Nations Sustainable Development Goals and the Voluntary Guidelines for Securing Sustainable Small-Scale Fisheries have both highlighted gender equity as a critical goal for the future of fisheries.
-In my role as president of the IFS of AFS, I would focus on building the section’s capacity to support that goal.
-This could proceed through outreach activities geared towards building gender parity in membership, facilitating connection and collaboration among international members who share the common goal of interrogating fisheries from a gender perspective (network building), and organizing a gender-oriented thematic section for the 2023 AFS meeting in Grand Rapids and/or the 2024 World Fisheries Congress.
-This focus intersects with and builds on past presidential initiatives to facilitate international collaboration and engagement, and dovetails with the focus on accessibility for Indigenous Peoples proposed for 2021-22.
-In addition to the above, I remain committed to enhancing core IFS activities including representing international members to AFS, building on existing international partnerships, administering awards and travel supports, and contributing to organizing the 2024 World Fisheries Congress in Seattle, Washington.
+The IFS’ influential position on the global stage and the capacity of the section to facilitate international collaboration can be leveraged to amplify the voices of less visible regions, communities, and demographics within the fisheries sector.
+Pacific Islanders, especially women, are underrepresented in fisheries sciences, despite the global importance of their nation’s exclusive economic zones.
+Combined, the Pacific Islands account for almost ⅓ of global EEZs, and while some of these nations are the smallest in the world by population, the Pacific Islands EEZs collectively cover an area that spans almost 15% of the Earth’s surface.
+In addition, people in the Pacific Islands, who consume more fish per capita than any other region of the world, depend heavily on fisheries for cultural, economic, and subsistence purposes.
+In my role as president of the IFS of AFS, I will focus on building the section’s capacity to support fisheries scientists from the Pacific Islands, with a particular focus on women.
+This could proceed through outreach activities geared towards increasing membership for Pacific Islanders, building networks to facilitate connection and collaboration among international members in the Pacific Islands with a focus on those who investigate gender dynamics in fisheries, and organizing a Pacific Islands thematic section for the 2025 AFS meeting.
+This focus intersects with and builds on past presidential initiatives to facilitate international collaboration and engagement.
+It also dovetails with the focus on accessibility for Indigenous Peoples proposed for 2021-22 and supporting women in fisheries sciences proposed for 2022-23 and 2023-24.
+In addition to the above, I remain committed to enhancing core IFS activities including representing international members to AFS, building on existing international partnerships, and administering awards and travel support.